sabean365/LizardWizards/README.md

 terraform plan -out tfplan.out terraform apply tfplan.out

-#### Note: The files in this repo will not work without ssh keys.
-They have been removed from the project for security reasons.
-If you wish to clone and run the terraform files, you will have to create your own public and private ssh keys and place them in the ssh-keys folder.
-To do this, you can run the command ssh-keygen -t rsa from a command line.
-For more detailed information about ssh key pairs, visit https://www.ssh.com/academy/ssh/keygen.

 Now that the cluster has been created in azure you will need to login to the cluster: az aks get-credentials --resource-group aks-rg3 --name aks-cluster